 Can your commercial appliances cope with emerging food trends and dietary requirements?

 The food and catering industry in the UK has changed dramatically over the last few years in the face of changing dietary requirements, allergies, and food intolerances.

 As such, today’s commercial kitchens must be structured in a way to avoid cross contamination and cater for broader customer tastes.
 Today’s commercial kitchens should have a layout that means you can avoid cross contamination when using ingredients like nuts, eggs, wheat and other common allergens.
 Fryers carry a particularly high risk of allergen cross-contamination, and it only takes a minuscule amount of an ingredient to cause an allergic reaction.
 In many cases, planning for separate or twin tank fryers is recommended.

 Does renting commercial kitchen appliances make financial sense?

 In many cases, renting equipment may end up making far more sense than purchasing outright, particularly if this includes a regular maintenance package to keep your kit in top-notch condition.
 Rental options may also make long-term sense - allowing you to upgrade with the needs of your business – without any significant up-front financial outlay.

 How much will your kit cost you to maintain?

 Keeping your catering equipment in perfect working order isn't just essential for ensuring food quality and consistency; it’s business critical.
 As such, maintenance costs should always be taken into account when choosing new kitchen equipment.

 Are you considering upgrading your catering equipment to help improve hygiene standards and protect your valuable reputation?
-Find out how you can do just that – while saving money - with the JLA Catering Equipment Checklist.
+Find out how you can do just that – while saving money - by contacting our experts below.